bahrus/templ-mount/README.md

 <template href="https://myCDN.com/blah-blah.html" passive></template>
 ```

-but that seems really difficult to do outside the browser, in a foolproof way, without parsing and processing the content.
+but that seems really difficult to do outside the browser internals, in a foolproof way, without parsing and processing the content.

 ### Snipping [TODO]